Egypt is the source of all the world’s culture.

 Egyptian art is often read as a cultural cul-de-sac.
 Fascinating, alluring, gorgeous, but a cul-de-sac nonetheless.
 This is perhaps says more about the worldview of modern Western scholars who “rediscovered” Egypt in the early Nineteenth Century.
 We should perhaps consider that Egypt was a major source of knowledge for Greek and Arab thinkers, a great influence in art and thought and a touchstone of civilisation.

 Even in antiquity, other cultures prized and borrowed elements of Egyptian art.
-Ancient Assyrian craftspeople may have been influenced by the temple reliefs of Egypt.
-The cosmopolitan architecture in Persepolis (built 518-16 BCE) drew in part from the Egyptian architectural vernacular with sumptuous cavetto cornices.
+Craftspeople in Mesopotamia may have been influenced by the temple reliefs of Egypt.
+Egyptian style objects have been excavated in Nimrud, capital of thee Neo-Assyrian empire (911 – 605 BCE).
+The cosmopolitan architecture in Persepolis (built 518-16 BCE), which merged elements from different cultures, drew in part from Egyptian architectural style with sumptuous cavetto cornices.

 The first interaction between Egyptian and Greek traders took place during the Myceanean period.
 Small Egyptian gods have been found across the Meditterean outside Egypt.
 A statue of the god Amun in Egypt, Bastet in Cyrpus and scarabs all over.